AMSI Vacation Research Scholarships

 - are currently enrolled at an AMSI Member University (for a full list, please click here)

-- are currently in their 3rd year doing a major in the mathematical sciences
+- are currently in their third year doing a major in the mathematical sciences

-- Note: Outstanding 2nd year students with the support of their department will also be considered
+- note: outstanding second-year students with the support of their department will also be considered

 - intend to go on to honours and/or postgraduate study in the mathematical sciences, including students doing combined degrees that include mathematics and statistics